nnirror/facet/README.md

 ### Outputs

 Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
 The patterns will continually regenerate each loop by default.
+In order to only regenerate every n loops, use the `.every()` function.

 ### Audio input and output
 - **channel** ( _channels_ )